 - 1 sprig curry leaves or 8 pudina/mint leaves

-- 1 tbsp. thick yogurt/ curd (optional, refer notes)
+- 1 tablespoon yogurt , thick / curd (optional, refer notes)

-- Chop onions tomatoes finely.
-Mash the tomatoes with your hand. set aside.
+- Chop onions & tomatoes finely.
+Set aside.

-- Time to add in chili powder, garam masala.
-Stir and fry for 3 minutes.
+- Time to add in chili powder and garam masala.
+Stir and fry for 3 to 4 minutes.

-- Add curry leaves or mint and coconut paste.
-Stir and fry until the mixture begins to leave the sides.
+- Add curry leaves or mint and coconut paste (or coconut milk) and yogurt.
+Stir and fry until the mixture begins to smell aromatic, for 2 to 3 mins.

-- Cook covered till the chicken turns tender and soft.
+- Cook covered till the chicken turns completely tender and soft.
+Taste test and adjust the salt.
 Towards the end add ¼ tsp garam masala.
 Switch off the stove.

 - Transfer chicken kurma to a serving bowl.
 Best to serve after 30 minutes.
 Garnish with coriander or mint leaves just before serving.